takex5g/M5_DDTMotor_M15M06/README.md

 Check_Motor(Receiver *Receiver);
 ```

-Note: When checking the ID, please make sure that the bus has only one moto
+Note: When checking the ID, please make sure that the bus has only one motor

 ### Error Code